No room at the inn

 First drinks . .

-The earliest known settlers within the present-day boundaries of the Shire of Mundaring established the Halfway House Inn in 1831 on the road to York that linked Perth with areas suitable for grazing flocks and growing crops.
-This first inn, on the original track, was replaced by another of the same name on a better route (today’s Great Southern Highway) and the second inn’s ruins are still visible near The Lakes roadhouse.
+The earliest known settlers within the present-day boundaries of the Shire of Mundaring, established the Halfway House Inn in 1831 on the road to York.
+This road linked Perth with areas suitable for grazing flocks and growing crops.
+This first inn, on the original track, was replaced by another of the same name on a better route (today’s Great Southern Highway) and the second inn’s ruins are still visible near The Lakes Roadhouse.